Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 ### **isBeeColored** (Required)

 This value is used to determine if a bee should have its primary and secondary color layer textures colorized.
-This value defaults to `false` and as such it must be set to true if you wish to have colored bees.
+This value defaults to `false` and as such it must be set to `true` if you wish to have colored bees.
 Leave the value as `false` when you want to use a custom base layer texture only.
-The
+The `Diamond` and `Creeper` default bees are good examples of this.

 <br>
 <br>